wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.5 - 2015/01/24 =
+* Tweak - Added str_replace( array("\r\n", "\r", "\n"), '', $slider_output) to prevent Themes and plugins that process shortcodes from adding line break br and paragraph p tags to Slider shortcodes and breaking them.
+* Tweak - Changed add_action( 'wp_enqueue_scripts' ) to add_action( 'wp_head' ) for fixed the video don't work if have some plugin filter video tag for comaptibility with Pro Version upgrade.
+* Tweak - Updated a3-rslider-frontend.js and a3-rslider-frontend-mobile.js for compatibility with Pro Version upgrade.

 = 1.1.4 - 2015/01/16 =
 * Feature - When link URL is added to an image in slider, click or tap on the image opens the link.
 * Tweak - Can now just add link URL to slider image without having to add caption text with Read More button to create the link.